Totem-Studios/.github/SECURITY.md

 We take the security of our projects very seriously.
 If you believe you have found a security vulnerability in any of our projects, please report it to us as follows:

-- Email us at [pontushenrikssn@gmail.com](mailto:pontushenrikssn@gmail.com) with the subject "Security Vulnerability".
+- Email us at [pontus@henriksson.space](mailto:pontus@henriksson.space) with the subject "Security Vulnerability".
 - Do not disclose the vulnerability publicly until we have had the chance to address it.

 ## Security Audit